-&lt;sup>4 On 25 February 2021 the Code was amended to introduce new requirements for the labelling of allergens in food, including requirements for how to declare soy when it is present in a food for sale.
-Suppliers have until 25 February 2024 to change over to these new requirements.
-If a food was packaged and labelled before 25 February 2024 and it complied with the previous allergen labelling requirements, then that food can remain on sale for another two years as long as it complies with the rest of the Code.
+&lt;sup>4 On 25 February 2021 the Code was amended to introduce new requirements for the labelling of allergens in food (P1044 - Plain English Allergen Labelling), including requirements for how to declare soy when it is present in a food for sale.
+However, transitional arrangements provide businesses with time to comply with the new mandatory declaration requirements in the Code.
+There are two transitional periods.
+For further detail about these transitional arrangements, see the Explanatory Statement for the P1044 - Variation.